developmentseed/stac-auth-proxy/docs/user-guide/record-level-auth.md

 ```

 > [!TIP]
-> Despite being referred to as a _class_, a filter generator could be written as a function.
+> Despite being referred to as a _class_ in the settings, a filter factory could be written as a function.
 >
 >   <details>
 >